cis-ds/course-site/content/notes/decision-trees.markdown

 * At each terminal node, we identify the number of observations and the misclassification (error) rate.
 * Overall, this decision tree misclassifies `\(20.9\%\)` of the training set observations

-That's all well in good, but decision trees are meant to be viewed.
+That's all well and good, but decision trees are meant to be viewed.
 Let's plot it!

 ```r